dmnbars/chrome-tabs-autocloser/README.md

 ## Permissions
 Tabs Autocloser requires the following permissions:
 - `tabs`: Allows the extension to access and manipulate browser tabs.
+- `storage`: Allows the extension to store options.

 ## Configuration
 There is no configuration required for the Tabs Autocloser extension.
 It is specifically designed to work with Slack and will only close tabs that match the Slack URL pattern.